gerald2399/Beverage-Company-Website/README.md

-Website of a fictional beverage company based on an actual beverage company that no longer exists.
+Fictional website of a beverage company that no longer exists.